nataliateixeira-stats/Analise-de-Predicao-Obito-Sifilis-Congenita/README.md

 The data used in this study were obtained from the Notifiable Diseases Information System (SINAN), made available by the Department of Information Technology of the Unified Health System (DATASUS), at http://tabnet.datasus.gov.br/cgi/tabcgi.exe?sinannet/cnv/sifilisbr.def.

 The DBC files for the years 2013 to 2023 were downloaded, named SIFCBR13.dbc to SIFCBR23.dbc.
-These files were read and merged in the R environment using the script_read_dbcs.R script, resulting in a single consolidated file called clean_data.csv, containing 251,659 observations and 64 variables.
+These files were read and merged in the R environment using the Script_read_dbcs.R script, resulting in a single consolidated file called clean_data.csv, containing 251,659 observations and 64 variables.